 In order to have an inlay or onlay, we will remove all the damaged portion of your tooth, leaving the maximum amount of healthy tooth structure intact.
 Inlays and onlays are a much more conservative treatment compared to crowns, where we need to remove a substantial amount of tooth structure from all the tooth surfaces to prevent the crown from looking and feeling too bulky.
 Preparation is carried out using local anesthetic to keep you comfortable.
 The process to make an inlay or onlay is quite similar to making a crown, as this is a custom-made restoration using an impression taken of your newly prepared tooth.

 What are Inlays and Onlays Made From?

-When you visit our dental office in Encino for treatment, our dentist allows lots of time to discuss all options with you and are always happy to talk to you about your dental health.
+When you visit our dental office for treatment, we allow lots of time to discuss all options with you and are always happy to talk to you about your dental health.
 If you do not quite understand something then please just say as we will be more than happy to explain it again.
 Dental education is very important to us as we want you to feel happy with your choice of treatment.
-Our Encino dentist will only suggest procedures we know will provide optimal and long-lasting results, restoring your dental health and your smile.
+We will only suggest procedures we know will provide optimal and long-lasting results, restoring your dental health and your smile.